Excerpt from Finding Center Stage

 “You’re in a band?”
 Emanuel asked.

-“No,” said Richard as he quickly unslung the guitar and put it down as if it were contagion.
+“No,” said Richard as he quickly unslung the guitar.

-As warm as Emanuel just was, he became that guarded.
+As warm and friendly as Emanuel just was, he became that guarded.
 “She doesn’t do anything before shows.”

 “They’re six times platinum on their first CD.
 They don’t need help.
 And that song didn’t sound like them.”

 Emanuel looked at the people who’d gathered to hear Richard play: the crew members, the janitors, the executives who ran the concert hall.
 All of them stared back.
-“I’ll talk to them,” he said, at last.
+He drew in a long breath.
+“I’ll talk to them,” he said.

 “Not them; her.
 Talk to her.”